 Whether trekking to a major museum, visiting a local artisan shop or studio, or delving into the inspiring natural landscape our campus provides, students discover that art is everywhere, in many diverse forms, and is accessible to all.

 Movement is an important part of every music class, as is singing and developing rhythm, and our songs most often incorporate instruments.
 We improvise, create, play, and dance our way through a carefully created scope-and-sequence of music learning.
 There are many opportunities for joyous performance, both during the school day and in planned performances.
 On any given day, a visitor will find our musicians happily playing beautiful xylophones, percussion instruments, and keyboards, or singing in chorus with friends.
-The music program is supported by our private lesson program.
+The music program is enhanced by our afterschool private lesson program.

 Sparhawk students learn to read music on the staff, sing solfege, explore melody, harmony, rhythm, and timbre based on the Orff Schulwerk and Kodaly methods.
 Your child will be exposed to a wide range of music and styles from traditional folk songs to contemporary and original works.
 Our students have opportunities to perform using xylophones, glockenspiels, percussion, etc. Students improvise, compose, listen to and analyze music, understanding its relationship to history, culture, and other arts.